growthbook/growthbook-proxy/packages/lib/edge-utils/README.md

 > [!NOTE]
 >
 > This is a vendor-agnostic **base app** for the GrowthBook Edge App.
-It is used by our vendor-specific Edge Apps (CloudFlare Workers, Lambda@Edge).
+It is used by our vendor-specific Edge Apps (Cloudflare Workers, Lambda@Edge).
 You can also easily build a custom implementation for your edge provider.

 ## Installation